arjit-32/Computer-Science-Primer/src/content/homepage/index.md

         - Design Scalable Systems for Real-World Impact.

     - title: Follow the Curriculum, Learn Your Way
-      description: Whether you prefer blogs, videos, or hands-on projects, our curriculum guides your journey.
-Checkout Courses, to get csprimer's content or other recommended courses to fit your learning style.
+      description: Whether you prefer blogs, videos, or hands-on projects, the curriculum keeps you on track.
+Explore CSPrimer’s courses or other recommended resources that match your learning style.

       video:
         thumbnail: "/images/intro-thumbnail.png"